 Now, you can see that a new pod has been created inside your namespace.
 Make sure it is in the “Running” state.
 Open your browser and access your running application.

 Let’s play with the application now.
 Access the source code and add a message that says, “Welcome to React.
 Welcome to continuous development using Skaffold”.
 Your pipeline will resume with the changes that you just made.
 Now, open your React application in the browser and look for the changes.
 This demonstrates how local development works on the Kubernetes platform using Skaffold build.
-Skaffold will quickly capture your changes and update it into the running application.
+Skaffold will quickly capture your changes and update them in the running application.
 Skaffold gives you the ability to do runtime changes.
-You will be able to see your application running in the browser as shown in the image given below.
+You will be able to see your application running in the browser, as shown in the image given below:

 Skaffold was introduced to simplify Kubernetes development and in my opinion, it is doing a fair job at the moment.
 It provides flexibility and very extensive on what kind of integrations it should be used with.
-With its extensible & pluggable architecture, it is providing developers with liberty to choose an appropriate tool for each step that is involved in building as well as deploying the application.
-I hope with this blog, you will be able to leverage Kubernetes by combining it with Skaffold.
+With its extensible & pluggable architecture, it provides developers with the liberty to choose an appropriate tool for each step that is involved in building as well as deploying the application.
+I hope with this blog; you will be able to leverage Kubernetes by combining it with Skaffold.
 Do share your queries and experiences in the comments section.
 Stay safe and happy coding!